-John Paul Cuttle Key Audit Partner for and on behalf of Grant Thornton UK LLP, Local Auditor London 27 November 2023
+Report of the Auditors to the Members of Kent and Medway Towns Fire Authority Paul Cuttle, Key Audit Partner for and on behalf of Grant Thornton UK LLP, Local Auditor London DD MMMM YYYY

 Comprehensive Income and Expenditure Statement

 This Statement shows the accounting cost in the year for providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from Council Tax.
 The Authority raises Council Tax to fund expenditure in accordance with regulations and this may be different from the accounting cost basis.
 The Council Tax position is shown in the Movement in Reserves Statement.